google/google-api-javascript-client/docs/start.md

 1. Open the [Credentials page](https://console.developers.google.com/apis/credentials) in the "APIs & Services" console.
 2. Click **Create credentials > OAuth client ID** and select the appropriate Application type.

-For information about using OAuth 2.0 credentials, see the [Authentication](https://developers.google.com/api-client-library/javascript/features/authentication) page.